Koredotcom/docs/docs/xo/release-notes/11.x/agent-ai.md

 This document provides information on the feature updates and enhancements introduced in **Agent AI** of XO v11.x releases.

 ## v11.6.1 October 21, 2024

 <u> Patch Release </u>

+This update include enhancement and bug fixes.
+The key enhancement included in this release is summarized below.

 ### Enhanced NICE MAX Desktop Integration